Moon-Huangyh/Everest-Snow-Cover-AI4EO-Final-Project/README.md

 The pixel-level agreement between K-means and GMM was 0.9948, meaning that about 99.5% of valid pixels received the same snow/non-snow label from both methods.
 This supports the use of K-means as the main classification method for the full monthly analysis.

-### 4. Gaussian Process seasonal reconstruction
+### 4. Gaussian Process Seasonal Reconstruction

 <p align="center">
   <img src="figures/gp_interpolation_snow_fraction_2025.png" alt="Gaussian Process interpolation of monthly snow-cover fraction" width="500">
 </p>

-The GP model reconstructs a smooth seasonal snow-cover curve from the 12 monthly K-means observations.
-The uncertainty interval is wider between observations and near the edges of the time series, reflecting lower model confidence where fewer neighbouring observations constrain the prediction.
+The GP model reconstructs a smooth seasonal snow-cover curve from the 12 monthly K-means observation results.
+The uncertainty interval is wider between observations and near the edges of the time series, reflecting less confidence where fewer neighbouring observations constrain the prediction.

 ### 5. Artificial gap validation